graphiti-api/graphiti/guides/concepts/resources.md

 end
 {% endhighlight %}

+If a filter is marked `single: true`, we'll avoid any array parsing and escape the value for you, filtering on the string as given.

 #### 3.6 Statistics

 Statistics are useful and common.
 Consider a datagrid listing posts - we might want a "Total Posts" count displayed above the grid without firing an additional request.
 Notably, that statistic **should** take into account filtering, but **should not** take into account pagination.